ConsenSysMesh/live-libs/README.md

       x = Math.modExp(x, y, 3);
     }

-Live Libs will link the library and your contract will compile.
+Live Libs will link the library and your contract will compile when you run:

+    $ node compiler.js path/to/source.sol testnet

 ## How to register a live library

 Using node.js, call the register.js script:

-    $ node register.js path/to/source.sol YourLibraryName
+    $ node register.js path/to/source.sol YourLibraryName testnet

 __Warning:__ There is no way to update or remove your library.
 Once it's live it's live forever.